gilramir/argparse/README.md

 a pointer to leaf argparse.Command object that was triggered by the command-line, and the Values associated with that Command.

+Since sub-commands have callback functions, it's usually better to perform the parse with ParseAndExit.
+In that way, the program exits after completing the sub-commands callback function.

+        ap.ParseAndExit()

 To use the Values, you will need to coerce them from the argparse.Values interface to the actual struct-pointer that they are: